Batteries

 $20

 The standard configuration has 3 outlets.
 All are controlled by a master switch.
 One is wired directly to that master, while there is an additional switch off the master for each of the other two outlets.
+Contact me if you want feature added or modified, as these boxes are built to order.

 Optional USB Dual Port Charging outlet, with voltmeter